Gentlemen Prefer Blondes

 An Ancient German Legend

 I’ve been told that confession is a tonic for the soul, so I readily confess that I am not a fan of musicals.
-During my more than sixty years on Planet Mearth, I have never observed a person or a gaggle of them erupt spontaneously into song with complex choreography, accompanied by an emotive and thrilling orchestral composition.
+During my more than seventy years on Planet Mearth, I have never observed a person or a gaggle of them erupt spontaneously into song with complex choreography, accompanied by an emotive and thrilling orchestral composition.
 Not once.
 The only musical display I’ve ever witnessed that even approximates what you’ll see in musicals occurred on Bourbon Street, a cartoonesque universe in and of itself.
 A group of ten or twelve aging and portly gals, dressed in pastel colors, looking ever so like Southern Belles, wearing large droopy flower festooned hats, suddenly appeared in two by two parade formation, twirling parasols while some youngsters followed along playing a rousing J. Philip Sousa march.
 It was an indelible sight.
 But regarding Gentlemen Prefer Blondes, I have to correct a previously stated opinion, that the movie is not an authentic musical.
 Well, it is; but, since this is my web site, I am going to call Gentlemen Prefer Blondes a screwball comedy featuring several musical numbers, not a real, full blown musical; and in so doing, I can still claim to be a non-fan of musicals.
 Silly?
 Maybe so, but even if it truly is a musical, due to Marilyn’s presence, I make exceptions and this second, soul cleansing confession: I love this movie.
 Now, I’m gonna have to revise some of the things I’ve written about There’s No Business Like Show Business.

 The plot of Gentlemen Prefer Blondes is relatively simple.
 Two beautiful showgirls, Lorelei Lee, the blonde, and Dorothy Shaw, the brunette, are best friends forever.
 Lorelei has ensnared her future husband, the junior Gus Esmond, but Dorothy is still searching.
 During a transatlantic voyage en route to Paris, financed by junior Gus, Dorothy meets Ernie Malone, a private detective hired by senior Gus to observe and report on the behavior of Lorelei, whom he distrusts.
 During the voyage, Ernie falls for Dorothy and she for him as Lorelei falls for a diamond tiara owned by the wife of Lord Beekman.
 The owner of a diamond mine, the Lord is affectionately known as Piggy.
 Lorelei instigates a benign flirtation with the old man and convinces him to give her the tiara.
 Lady Beekman reports it stolen after Piggy professes ignorance of its whereabouts.
 Gus strands the blonde and the brunette, because of Ernie’s negative reports, by withdrawing their financial aid.
 Virtually penniless and left to their own considerable devices, they end up headliners at the Paris cabaret, Chez Louis, performing as Les Chanteuses Americaines.
 Then comes an arrest, a denial, a humorous appearance in a French court, a humorous imitation and a profession of love by Dorothy; but the tiara ends up in the hands of its rightful owner and our beautiful showgirls end up with what they wanted all along.